Lodestone has a development philosophy that is encapsulated in our statement:

 During construction, plant matter will be kept in the construction area, unless contaminated with noxious weeds.
 Wherever possible this material will be spread back over the area after construction to stabilise the ground and support the re-establishment of local vegetation.

-After construction has finished easements will be reinstated.
-Key landscape features and natural drainage lines will be restored as close to original forms as possible and any measures put in place to reduce erosion would remain until enough vegetation has grown to keep the soil stable.
+After construction has finished, corridors and any easements will be reinstated.
+Key landscape features and natural drainage lines will be maintained and restored if temporarily impacted, as close to original forms as possible and any measures put in place to reduce erosion would remain until enough vegetation has grown to keep the soil stable.

 Such measures may include:

-Minimise clearing of native vegetation as much as possible by effective planning of construction activities and location of construction access tracks
+minimise clearing of native vegetation as much as possible by effective design, planning of construction activities and location of construction access tracks

-The Lodestone Project team is investigating ways to maximise employment opportunities for the local community.
-The project is moving from a concept stage to the Definitive Feasibility Study stage.
-Hence a greater understanding of the needs for the project is being developed.
+The Lodestone Project Team is investigating ways to maximise employment opportunities for the local community.
+Our project is moving from a concept stage to the Definitive Feasibility Study stage.
+Hence a greater understanding of the project's needs is being developed.
 All positions will be advertised within the community.

-Safety is a critical component of the construction and operation of the project.
-The Lodestone project team will consider the risks and hazards that could potentially affect the community and construction crews during the construction and operation of the project.
+Safety is a critical component of the construction and operation of any project.
+The Lodestone Project Team will consider the risks and hazards that could potentially affect the community and workforce during construction and operations.

-The project will be designed and constructed according to the relevant guidelines for each component of the project.
+Each project component will be designed and constructed according to the relevant guidelines and standards.
 Potential risks and hazards that could affect the project and human safety will be considered and identified through a comprehensive risk assessment.

 Nurturing the Earth

-Lodestone embraces its environmental and social responsibilities as an essential part of the business and its interactions with all of its stakeholders.
-Lodestone is committed to the implementation of innovative practices throughout all facets of our organisation, taking genuine care for the environment, and the community and responsibly husbanding of the earths resources.
+Lodestone embraces its environmental and social responsibilities as an essential part of its business and interactions with all stakeholders.
+Lodestone is committed to the implementation of innovative practices throughout all facets of our organisation, taking genuine care for the environment, and the community and responsibly conserving the earth’s resources.

-Sourcing power from the local wind farm as appropriate to the Project’s needs
+sourcing power from the local renewable sources as appropriate to the project’s needs

-Installation of solar panels as appropriate to the Project’s needs
+installation of solar farm as appropriate to the project’s needs

 These initiatives will be integrated into the project's development plans as the project advances.

-Surface and Ground water are vital resources to South Australia and the region in which Lodestone operates.
+Surface and underground water are vital resources to South Australia and the region in which Lodestone operates.

-Potable Surface and Groundwater will not be used for industrial purposes in this project.
-All water requirements for processing minerals will be met by pumping saline ground water or sea water to the production centres.
-Any water discharged to the environment will be retained within managed residue storage facilities and evaporated.
+Potable water will not be used for industrial purposes.
+All water requirements for processing minerals will be met by pumping saline groundwater (or sea water as the project expands) to the operational centres, using raw and/or treated water, as required.
+Any wastewater discharges from any desalination process will be retained within managed residue storage facilities and evaporated.
 Waste salt will be retained in the residue storage facilities.
-Strict controls will be implemented to ensure that groundwater and surface water resources are not impacted by saline water.
+Strict controls will be implemented to ensure that groundwater and surface water resources are not impacted by saline water or salt residues.

 Land Access and Easements

-The Lodestone project team will be contacting each landholder along the proposed route of any linear infrastructure (Roads, Pipelines [water, slurry, gas], Power Lines, Rail) to discuss the nature of the project and as required, to seek access for studies and to help determine an optimal route.
-Braemar Infrastructure will discuss route options and an easement with landholders where in is proposed that the liner infrastructure crosses properties.
-Preferred routes will be further refined as the project moves forward.
+The Lodestone Project Team will be contacting each landholder along the proposed route of any linear infrastructure (roads, pipelines for mine supply water, slurry and gas, power lines, rail) to communicate and discuss aspects of the project and as required, to seek access to their land for surveys and studies which are required to help determine an optimal route.
+Braemar Infrastructure, a subsidiary of Lodestone, will discuss any detail on the preferred optimal route option/s and any associated easement/s with the landholder, where it is proposed that the linear infrastructure crosses their property/ies.
+Preferred routes will be further refined as the project moves forward in liaison with the landholder.

 A precautionary approach will be taken to define route study areas.
-This means that the routes will be designed to avoid risks of serious or irreversible environmental damage with a preference to run through already disturbed areas and use existing rights of way.
+This means that the routes will be designed to avoid safety hazards and risks of serious or irreversible environmental damage, with a preference to run through already disturbed areas and use existing rights of way.